The Dragonheart Collective's Primer To Plurality

 Plurals are never aware that they are plural, or when they are, they have full memory blanks when others are in control of the body.

 Right in the OSDD criteria one of the types of it says ‘no amnesia’, so even by dsm standards this is wrong.
-They may not have the language to know what is going on or may repress it, but many plurals learn they are plural before a therapist has to tell them.
+They may not have the language to know what is going on or may repress it, but many plurals learn they are plural before a therapist discovers their plurality and tells them.

 Integration is required to be healthy and every system is capable of it.